Impressions of Light and Color

 While working as an artist model, Leaycraft met Dan Shapiro, an art student at the Maryland Institute College of Art.
 After several years they married and ran a framing business together for the next eighteen years.

 By then Leaycraft had become an avid gardener, and installed a glass sphere as a sculptural element in her backyard.
 One day she decided to photograph the reflections it created. “ I was excited by the results of my first shoot.
-It was image layering outside of the camera, no Photoshop required.”
+It was image layering, no Photoshop required.”
 Thus began the body of work that has occupied her since 2006.